billhennessy/hennessysview2020/content/posts/a-rebellion-is-brewing.md

 Thanks to tyrannical and unlawful restrictions on liberty and commerce by a few governors, mayors, and county executives, 30 million Americans have nothing left to lose except their dignity and freedom.

-And those 30 million Americans are beginning to demonstrate just how stupid and dangerous it is to push Americans into a corner.This was the scene inside the Michigan capitol today.
+Millions of American feel threatened by stupid and tyrannical policies that have no basis in science or evidence.
+Only the will to power drives governors like Gavin Newsom and Gretchen Whitmer.
+A naked will to power that threatens the lives and livelihoods of millions of people.
+People with families.
+People with hopes.
+People with guns.
+People with rights.

+This was the scene inside the Michigan capitol today as some of those people asserted their rights to liberty and the pursuit of happiness.

 {{< twitter 1255922426120146947 >}}